What mental health services does the hospital provide?

 How do I arrange admission?

-A referral is required from your GP or treating Psychiatrist to South Coast Private Hospital.
-Our Admissions and Assessment Coordinator will conduct an over-the-phone assessment and get your health fund details.
-Following assessment and health fund check, we will discuss your case with one of our treating private Psychiatrists.
-Following approval, we will contact you to arrange admission.
+A referral is required from your GP or treating doctor, to a psychiatrist with admitting rights to our hospital.
+A member of our admissions and assessment team will conduct an over-the-phone assessment and require your health fund details.
+Following assessment and health fund check, we will discuss your case with one of our treating private psychiatrists, who consult to our hospital under their own independent business.
+On acceptance of the referral, we will contact you to arrange admission and transfer of your care and management to the psychiatrist.
 All existing medical and personal legal issues are to be discussed before admission with our intake office.

 Do I need a letter of referral from my doctor?